TV Entertainment Centers

 During

-From the side angle you can see the high-gloss surface of the Luna Night panels reflecting the recessed lighting above — three crisp point reflections in the black field — and the fireplace lit up in its three-sided glass enclosure below the TV mount.
-The LED strip channel running along the right edge of the column is visible here as a thin line of white light: that is the floating illusion beginning to take shape.
+From the side angle you can see the Luna Night gloss reflecting the recessed lights above.
+Three crisp point reflections in the black field.
+That's how you know the substrate underneath is dead flat.
+The fireplace is lit in its three-sided glass enclosure below the TV mount, and the LED channel along the right edge of the column shows as a thin line of white light.
+The floating effect, starting to happen.

 The LED Channel Detail

-One of the defining elements of this build is the concealed LED channel installed along the full vertical edges of the center column.
-The channel sits recessed between the Luna Night column face and the Calacatta Marvel side panels, so when the LEDs are on, the entire black column appears to glow and lift off the surrounding wall surface.
-It is a detail borrowed from high-end commercial interiors and it works spectacularly in a residential great room at this ceiling height.
+The defining move on this build is the concealed LED channel running the full vertical edges of the center column.
+The channel sits recessed between the Luna Night face and the Calacatta Marvel side panels.
+Turn the LEDs on and the whole black column glows at its edges and lifts off the wall.
+It's a detail borrowed from high-end commercial interiors, and it holds up just as well in a residential great room at this ceiling height.

 After: TV Entertainment Centers by AVP Construction JAX in Courtney Oaks, St. Augustine, FL